 The project’s goals are to

 As a first step, we identified taxonomies of the various meanings of the term ‘responsibility’.
-The kind that we are interested in concerns the moral evaluation of actions of intentionally acting agents.
-It is more restrictive than a simple causal connection but does not go as far as legal liability.
-Also, unlike an impartial causal responsibility the kind that we focus on presupposes a relation to an ethically undesired outcome.
-We therefore name it ‘moral responsibility’.
+The kind that we are interested in concerns the moral evaluation of actions of intentionally acting agents and can be referred to as ‘moral responsibility’.

 To begin, we translated relevant decision scenarios for which we want to compute responsibility scores into a data structure adapted from extensive-form games.